tapyu/to-rm-courses/numerical-methods/README.md

 - **Dahlquist, G. and Björck, Å., 2003.
 Numerical methods.
 Courier Corporation** - A alternative material for Chapra.
 Basically, it seems to the same contents as Chapra (and in the same depth level).
 - **Kreyszig, E., Stroud, K. and Stephenson, G., 2008.
 Advanced engineering mathematics** - For analytical solutions of ODEs (Part A, chap 1-6) and PDE (chapter 12).
 - **Hoffman, J.D. and Frankel, S., 2018.
 Numerical methods for engineers and scientists.
 CRC press** - It seems to be a more advanced book, with a special focus on algorithms for ODEs and PDEs problems.
 More advanced algorithms that aren't found on Chapra might be found here.
 - **Press, W.H., 2007.
 Numerical recipes 3rd edition: The art of scientific computing.
-Cambridge university press** - A good reference for implementation of numerical methods in C. It is also a good reference for the theoretical aspects.
+Cambridge university press** - A good reference for implementation of Numerical Methods in C. It is also a good reference for the theoretical aspects.

 ---